Western Balkans falling further behind eastern EU members

 Neither regional integration nor closer ties with the EU have led to increased trade, investment or overall prosperity in the Western Balkans, says a new report from the Vienna Institute for International Economic Studies (wiiw) and Bertelsmann Stiftung.

-Currently, GDP per capita in the Western Balkans is only 20-40% of the German level, well below most eastern EU members that joined from 2004 onwards, says the report, “Pushing on a string?
-An evaluation of regional economic cooperation in the Western Balkans”, published ahead of the EU-Western Balkans Summit in Ljubljana.
+Currently GDP per capita in the Western Balkans is only 20-40% of the German level, well below most eastern EU members that joined from 2004 onwards, says the report, “Pushing on a string?
+An evaluation of regional economic co-operation in the Western Balkans”, published ahead of the EU-Western Balkans Summit in Ljubljana.

 “Almost without exception, the Western Balkan countries have recorded the worst rates of economic convergence with Germany over the past 20 years in the whole of Central and Eastern Europe … This is despite the fact that, in 2000, most of the Western Balkan countries were much poorer than even Bulgaria and Romania, and that, all else being equal, poor countries tend to grow faster than rich ones,” said the report.